ryanallen/words-of-my-perfect-teacher/README.md

 [Maudgalyāyana](#maudgalyāyana), of all the [Buddha](#buddha)'s [Śrāvaka](#śrāvaka) disciples, possessed the greatest miraculous powers.
 Nonetheless, he was killed by the Parivrajikas, because of the power of his past actions.
 It happened as follows.

 The sublime [Śāriputra](#śāriputra) and the great [Maudgalyāyana](#maudgalyāyana) often used to travel to other worlds, such as the hell-realms or the [realm](#realm) of the [preta](#preta)s, to work for the benefit of beings in those worlds.
 One day, while in the [hell](#hell)s, they came across a [tīrthika](#tīrthika) teacher named [Pūrṇakāśyapa](#pūrṇakāśyapa) who had been reborn there and was undergoing a multitude of different torments.

+He said to them, "noble ones, on your return to [the human realm](#4-the-human-realm), please tell my former disciples that their guru, [Pūrṇakāśyapa](#pūrṇakāśyapa), has been reborn in [hell](#hell).
+Tell them from me that the way of the Parivrajikas is not the way of virtue.
+The way of virtue lies in the doctrine of the Śākya [Buddha](#buddha).
+Our path is mistaken; they should abandon it and learn to follow [Śākyamuni](#śākyamuni).
+And tell them, above all, that whenever they make offerings to the shrine they built for my bones, a shower of molten metal falls upon me.
+Tell them, I beg you, not to make those offerings any more."

+The two noble companions returned to [the human realm](#4-the-human-realm). [Śāriputra](#śāriputra) arrived first and went to give the [tīrthika](#tīrthika)s their guru's message but, the necessary karmic conditions being absent, they did not listen to him.
+When [Maudgalyāyana](#maudgalyāyana) arrived, he asked [Śāriputra](#śāriputra) if he had taken to the [tīrthika](#tīrthika)s [Pūrṇakāśyapa](#pūrṇakāśyapa)'s message.

+"Yes," replied [Śāriputra](#śāriputra), "but they said not a word."

 <a id="black-spearman"></a>Black Spearman